Validation: Assuring Data Integrity

 The validation function simply checks that the entry data contained in the action is only one word long, returning Valid.

-Her conductor commits the entry to her source chain, clears out the scratch space, and passes the publish_word function’s return value back to the client.
-The operations are then sent to the appropriate DHT authorities for validation and integration into their shards.
+Her conductor flushes the scratch space, which contains the one action, to her source chain.
+Then it passes the publish_word function’s return value back to the client.
+Meanwhile, the operations are sent to the appropriate DHT authorities for validation and integration into their shards.

 Invalid entry